220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Account numbers generated using Math.random()"
 - **Impact**: Potentially predictable account numbers

+> Math.random() is not cryptographically secure and should not be used for sensitive information.

+> Replace Math.random() with node:crypto randomInt()

 **Ticket SEC-304: Session Management**

 - **Reporter**: DevOps Team